Nigel6144/Adaptive-Multi-band-Spectral-Subtraction-Filter-for-Electrolarynx/hardware Implemention.md

 -NUM_BANDS: number of frequency bands used for band-specific subtraction.

--alpha_factors[] — per-band subtraction scaling (higher = more aggressive noise reduction for that band); initialized in code with example values (tune for speech quality vs. musical noise).
+-alpha_factors[] — per-band subtraction scaling (higher = more aggressive noise reduction for that band), tune according to   your speech charactertics

 ---